-The NFC Conference Champions, San Francisco 49ers, are up against the AFC Conference Champs, Kansas City Chief for Superbowl 54.
+The NFC Conference Champions, San Francisco 49ers, are up against the AFC Conference Champs, Kansas City Chief for Superbowl rematch.
 My recipe list below has local food spins according to both cities.
-The lineup for San Francisco 49ers features seafood, and for Kansas City Chiefs it all about the beef and pork!
+The lineup for San Francisco 49ers features seafood, and for Kansas City Chiefs it is all about the beef and pork!

 So if you are looking for regular eats for your Superbowl Party, I got your halfback, I mean back.
 There are no fumbles in this recipe list!
 99 Thanks go to my local 99c only Stores and Dollar Trees.
 Hey, I even find 99 cent deals at regular grocery stores and ethnic markets, so all the bases, I mean, the whole field is covered.